marcussacana/Specific-Games/README.md

 ----------------
 ### Sword Art Online: Hollow Fragment
-I have no idea, initially would make a suitable tool for the game ...
+I have no idea, initially would make a suitable tool for the game...
 However after some tests I noticed a common point where all the texts of the game pass, which is completely connient to use with SRL.

 ----------------